|

 Free and royalty-free images and music (alphabetically)

 Free and royalty-free are two different things.
 Free means free.
 Royalty-free means you pay once to purchase the right to use the photo, but pay no additional royalties over time.
 Royalty-free images can cost anywhere from nothing to hundreds of dollars.
 In all cases, copyright remains with the original artist.
 So, while you may use the image, you do not own the image.
-You cant, for example, resell the image or present it as your own.
-Another important note: there are lots of websites offering free images.
+You can’t, for example, resell the image or present it as your own.
+Another important note: there are lots of websites offering “free images.”
 Almost none, however, offer those free images for commercial (i.e. business) use.
 In many cases, there are no model, trademark, or location releases provided.
 Here are my bookmarks for free or cheap images for commercial use.

 Foto Search Stock Photography: This aggregator of 140 publishers of stock photography claims to search more than 6.5 million images, including photos, illustrations, and video.
 None of the images are free, but prices from some royalty-free publishers seem to start around $49 for low-res images suitable for the web, and $99 for high-res images suitable for printing.
 Most images seem to be $99 and up though.
 Select "royalty free," search for your topic, then sort by price to find the cheapest images.
 No credit or link seems to be required; however, the license specifically prohibits the use of images of people for a wide array of topics, including most social, medical, and political issues.
 Foto Search is based in Waukesha, Wisconsin, but the photos are sourced internationally.

 iStockPhotos.com: This website contains more than 7 million files, including photos, illustrations, and digital animations, most royalty-free for commercial use.
 Images and files are well-categorized, and the search tool is good.
 Image quality has improved dramatically over the past couple years.
 However, since many of the artists are amateurs, model, property, and trademark releases may be lacking.
-Also, some images are marked for personal use only; its up to you to check.
+Also, some images are marked for personal use only; it’s up to you to check.
 The license fee ranges based on the image size you require: photos sized for typical web use cost as little as $1-$5 (U.S.), and high-resolution images suitable for high-quality large-format reproduction cost $20-$24.
 Registration (with a full name, address, phone number, and email) is required, but free.

 PD Photo - Public Domain Photos: This San Diego-based website has more than 2,700 well-categorized, professional-quality photos, almost all in the public domain.
-Easy to search, easy to download, easy to use with no credit or link necessary (although its still only fair to credit the source).
+Easy to search, easy to download, easy to use with no credit or link necessary (although it’s still only fair to credit the source).

 PhotoEverywhere.co.uk: This UK-based website claims to have over 3,000 travel-related photos, including places, landmarks, and buildings, all available for free commercial use with attribution.
 As expected, there are more photos of UK and European locales than US or Asia, but it's worth a look.
 Photo quality varies from the ordinary record shot to well-composed and executed record shots; only a few photos have artistic merit beyond the places themselves.
 On the plus side, downloading is point-and-right-click easy, and no registration is required.
 Online use requires a text link, print use requires a photo credit.
 Unfortunately, no model or property releases are provided.